xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 * No `torch` ORT or `torch.compile`
 * No `benchmark`
 * Seed: 42
-* Training single model took ~1:20h
+* Training single model took: ~1:20h

 The submission used: